webclinic017/CookieFlutter-Django/README.rst

 Todo List
 ---------

-I've still got to finish integrating the front-end with the authentication on the back end.
+I've still got to finish integrating the frontend with the authentication on the back end.

 Finally, I'll adjust the production settings accordingly to allow for seamless push to production.